Introduction

 Circuit Diagram

-The MAX7219 IC makes controlling LED matrices incredibly easy.
-It handles all the multiplexing and current limiting, so you only need to send it the data for each row.
-Connect the LED matrix to your Arduino using the following pin configuration:
+The MAX7219 IC handles all multiplexing and current limiting, so you only need to send it the row data.
+Connect the LED matrix using this pin configuration:

 Pin Connections